Avery2/Abortion-Data-Exploration/README.md

 ## 1 Data Parsing

 The first step of this was to clean the data by specifying data types, renaming columns, and filling in missing values.
+Here, I did the first data exploration by checking each column to get the proportion of missing values.
+As you can see, two columns have `p > 0.6` where `p` is the proportion of `NA` values.

 <div align="center">
   <img height="300" alt="a" src="https://user-images.githubusercontent.com/53503018/136717881-14b7d002-cada-4171-ad32-cdaab5aa4298.png">
   <img height="300" alt="b" src="https://user-images.githubusercontent.com/53503018/136717883-aa207ceb-00b2-4259-bd9d-8323d594e036.png">